BitcoinSDK/BitcoinSDK/README.md

 We charge you <code>0%</code> and only <code>0.00017500 BTC/transaction</code>.
 Fee is flat and fixed.

 ## ⚡️ Instant
 We detect the payment immediately once it hits the Bitcoin network.
-By default we notify (via callback) 2 times:
+By default <b>we notify your URL</b> (via webhook callback) 2 times:
 - when transaction with BTC payment to your address appears in Bitcoin blockchain mempool (unconfirmed, 0 confirmations)
 - when transaction with BTC payment to your address gets 1 confirmation.

-We consider <b>payment made</b> when it gets <b>1 confirmation</b>.
-However you may prefer to deliver your service to a client with unconfirmed payment on 0 confirmation.
+We consider <b>payment made</b> when it gets <b>1 confirmation</b>. ✅ However you may prefer to deliver your service to a client with unconfirmed payment on 0 confirmation.
 Usually such services (like subscriptions) can be cancelled to a client by you later if transaction with payment to your address doesn't confirm.

 ## 🌒 Fully automated
 Once you set the API connection, it works on it's own.